Want personalized picks that fit your family?

 - Kids say

 What's it about?

 THRONEBREAKER: THE WITCHER TALES is half role-playing game, half turn-based card game.
 In it, players assume the mantle of a warrior queen who must defend her kingdom from an invasive foreign power, and gameplay revolves among several different modes.
 Adventure mode lets players explore various maps, fighting monsters, recruiting soldiers, and collecting resources.
-Resources come in handy during Camp mode where players manage their armies, craft new cards, and build custom card decks.
+Resources come in handy during Camp mode, where players manage their armies, craft new cards, and build custom card decks.
 The twist-filled story unwinds as players solve puzzles and defeat AI opponents in turn-based card game combat.
 In addition to the practical business of running a kingdom, players are also faced with morally complicated decisions that affect people's livelihoods, belief systems, and freedom.

 Is it any good?

 This exceptional game is the result of an unlikely blend of adventure game storytelling, resource management, role-playing, and collectible card game mechanics.
-As entertaining as the various modes of Thronebreaker: The Witcher Tales are though, the game's true center lies in Queen Meve.
-This armor-clad monarch possess the strength and charisma of Geralt of Rivia, (the series' usual star) while also being a smart and fearless defender of her people.
+As entertaining as the various modes of Thronebreaker: The Witcher Tales are, though, the game's true center lies in Queen Meve.
+This armor-clad monarch possesses the strength and charisma of Geralt of Rivia (the series' usual star) while also being a smart and fearless defender of her people.
 Though you have the freedom to play Meve as stern and mercenary, she's a noble character faced with the burden of running a kingdom, fighting her enemies, and dealing with a weak and wayward teenage son.
 As a result, the decisions you're asked to make are never easy.